spynix/sui/README.md

   The idea was for a legacy style toolbar with only icons and tooltips.
 The fact text is assignable to each tool is simply a bonus.

-  You can add and remove tools as desired, but there's currently no way to explicitly remove tooltips once created yet, so if you remove a tool from a toolbar it will orphan the tooltip.
+  - You can add and remove tools as desired, but there's currently no way to explicitly remove tooltips once created yet, so if you remove a tool from a toolbar it will orphan the tooltip.

 - Tooltip
+  - As stated above, they work but there's no way to remove them once created.

 ##Ideology